freeskylier/lier/Questions-and-Answers.md

 ### <a name="proxy-list"/> Why does Lantern not proxy every site by default?

-Lantern uses a proxied sites list for a couple reasons.
-The primary reason is efficiency.
-It is always faster to go to a site directly rather than through a proxy, even when you can use many proxies simultaneously.
+By default, Lantern only provides access to a list of known blocked sites.
+We do this for a couple of reasons.
+First, it is always faster to go to a site directly rather than through a proxy regardless of how fast or efficient that proxy is.
 So sites that arenʼt blocked will be fastest if they are reached directly instead of through Lantern.

-The second reason is that, to a censor watching your activity, your traffic will look more like it would if you werenʼt running a circumvention tool.
-So instead of seeing you making encrypted connections to only one or a handful of computers outside the country (i.e. the Lantern users giving you access), a censor will see you also connecting to all the sites not on your list directly, just as when you arenʼt running Lantern.
-So proxying only blocked sites helps that traffic blend in with all your other traffic.
+The second reason is that not proxying access to sites that are known to be unblocked frees up Lantern network resources.
+Because the Lantern network as a whole doesn't have to carry the burden of providing access to unblocked sites, it can instead use those resources to provide you with better access to blocked sites.

 ###<a name="trust-network"/>How does the trust network work?
 What happens when I add someone as a Lantern friend?